mojaloop/documentation-artifacts/presentations/July 2020 Community Event/PI 11 Objectives.md

 * Restructure community governance committees: Community Leadership Comittee (CLC), Design Authority (DA), Change Control Board (CCB)
 * Develop a new community membership model
-* Review effectiveness of existing community workflows and revise where needed ngage entrepreneurs and Fintech companies to identify their needs and develop measures to respond to them
+* Review effectiveness of existing community workflows and revise where needed
+* Engage entrepreneurs and Fintech companies to identify their needs and develop measures to respond to them
 * Onboarding: Deploy and test new Dev Hub

 ## PDP